 Financial instruments, which potentially subject the Company to concentrations of credit risk, principally consist of cash, cash equivalents, and marketable securities.
-The Company has historically maintained accounts at two financial institutions.
-These accounts are each insured by the Federal Deposit Insurance Corporation (the "FDIC") for up to \$250,000.
-The Company's cash, cash equivalents, and marketable securities in excess of the FDIC insured limits as of March 31, 2023, were approximately \$45.3 million.
+The Company maintains accounts at three financial institutions.
+These accounts are insured by the Federal Deposit Insurance Corporation (the "FDIC") for up to \$250,000 and/or the Securities Investor Protection Corporation, as applicable.
+The Company's cash, cash equivalents, and marketable securities in excess of the FDIC insured limits as of June 30, 2024, were approximately \$29.2 million.
+The Company monitors the financial stability of the financial institutions with which it maintains accounts and believes it is not exposed to any significant credit risk in cash and cash equivalents.
 Historically, the Company has not experienced any significant losses in such accounts and does not believe it is exposed to any significant credit risk due to the quality nature of the financial instruments in which the money is held.